codelyoko499/Portofolio/README.md

 ## Introduction

 This portfolio website serves as a showcase of my web development skills and includes various projects that demonstrate my proficiency in HTML, CSS, Bootstrap, and Sass.
-Feel free to explore the projects and get in touch with me for any inquiries or collaborations.

-   - Description: This is the main page & my portfolio with a showcase of previews of my projects,in each preview you can go to the project page or download zip file by clicking the button.
+Feel free to explore the projects and get in touch with me for any inquiries or collaborations,in each preview you can go to the project page or download zip file by clicking the button.
     If you want to roll back to the main page just click on my picture in the top right corner.

    - Repository: [Main-Repo](https://github.com/codelyoko499/Portofolio)